 To be a success, input from all communities is vital!

-The next Clean Water Needs Survey is scheduled to begin January 2016.
+The next CWSRF Needs Survey is expected to begin in 2020.